dmulyalin/ttp_templates/docs/template_guidelines.md

 expected parser result, usually a YAML list of dictionaries for `flat_list` output.

-For getter templates, also update the relevant `test/test_get_*.py` file.
+For getter templates, add or update a dedicated `test/test_get_*.py` file only when data-driven platform tests do not cover the getter behavior.
 Getter tests should verify:

 1. The new platform input is registered in `parser.get_input_load()`.
 2. The getter parses mock data into the normalized output shape.